heptarch/heptarch.github.io/projects.md

 and the freedom to move can guide you towards the glittering landmarks in the distance.

-By the logic of domain complexity and problem supply, Big Tech should be the new Bell Labs.
+By the metric of domain complexity, Big Tech should be the new Bell Labs.
 Epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet), Big Tech does indeed have patents, papers and products aplenty, and a track record we can read off of Nasdaq.